We all want to have our content to be ranked first on Google and other search engines as Bing/Yahoo as well. But how can we do that?

 There are seven simple steps you want to obey.
 We won’t go through all 7 though.
 In this article, we will be covering only one and that is the proper selection of keywords.
-You can check the seven steps as well, if you are interested.
+You can check the seven steps as well if you are interested.

 So, how to find keywords for a website?

-The easiest way is to use a tool, called keyword research tool.
-There are many such a tools available these days.
+The easiest way is to use a tool, called a keyword research tool.
+There are many such tools available these days.

-That means, instead of searching for term like “Start Online Business” we might rather use “how to start an online business”.
+That means, instead of searching for a term like “Start Online Business” we might rather use “how to start an online business”.

 As an example let’s take a look at this long keyword.
-Note the suggestions that google offers:
+Note the suggestions that Google offers:

 These suggestions underneath our Long Tail Keyword, are based on what people look for.
 Few of these keywords make perfect sense for my next article and I want to know which one would be the best.

-What I mean by best?
+What do I mean by best?

 How do we check the number of competitive websites that shows in the search engines, after using our specific keyword?

 – Manually, by typing the phrase in the search engine and counting how many sites are out there.